mikeshhoffman/jsOnServer/README.md

     });
 ```

-3.
-The Express-on-Node-js server defines a URL route as pattern "/#####" that it listens for, for a GET method; it listens for an incoming request of type:
+3. The Express-on-Node-js server defines a URL route as pattern "/#####" that it listens for, for a GET method; it listens for an incoming request of type:
 GET /#####

-The Express-on-Node.js route constructs a function which takes the regex variable (\d{5}) (the zip code) and puts it into the first param of the constructed function, as req.params[0].
+    The route (an Express-on-Node.js route) constructs a function which takes the regex variable (\d{5}) representing the zip code and puts that variable into the first parameter of the constructed function, as `req.params[0]`.
     This way, the server has the zip code that was entered into the HTML form.
-The server calls another service (the zippity-do-dah zipcode-to-longitude/latitude service) to convert the zip code to a longitude/latitude (not shown, because less important than getting weather data).
+    The server calls another service, zippity-do-dah, to convert the zip code to a longitude/latitude.

-The server then calls the forecast.io service endpoint, as weather.forecast(), passing the longitude and latitude (for the zipcode), and a callback function.
+  The server then calls the forecast.io service endpoint, as `weather.forecast()`, passing the longitude and latitude (for the zipcode), and a callback function.
+  The weather endpoint service puts the weather data for that location into the data parameter of that callback function.

+  The weather endpoint service is Darksky.net (which appears to have taken over forecast.io). <https://darksky.net/dev/docs>

-The weather endpoint service puts the weather data for that location into the data parameter of that callback function.  todo: put documentation from service here.
-The server route GET /##### then ... or the callback function in that route, then selects only the data.currently.temperature member, as the value of the temperature member in the route's result's res.json object.
+  The callback function in the server route GET /##### then selects only the `data.currently.temperature` member, as the value of the temperature member in the route's result's `res.json` object.
-This ends the app.js and returns the res result object to "the.js" running on the client.
+  This ends the _app.js_ processing and returns the `res` result object to _the.js_ running on the client.

-app.js -- the main app javascript file residing and running on the server:
+_app.js_ -- the main app javascript file residing and running on the server:

 ```javascript
 var ForecastIo = require("forecastio");